NY Divorce Essentials

 The age and health will be a factor, as a spouse who is unable to work due to health reasons or loss be unable to secure a profession due to age may result in a greater award of marital property.
 Any maintenance award must be taken into account as well.

-Factor 3: The need of a custodial parent to occupy or own the marital residence and/or household items.
+Factor 3: The need of a custodial parent to occupy or own the marital residence and to use or own its household effects.
 DRL 236 B(5)(d)(3)

 If there are sufficient assets to offset the home, the court may award ownership of the marital home to the custodial parent.
 If not, the court may award the custodial parent the exclusive right to occupy and use the marital home for a specific period of time under DRL 234 and DRL 236 B(5)(f), often until the youngest child reaches either eighteen or twenty one years of age.